-The Board noted that the Fund's performance was excellent over the longer term although recent performance had lagged.

-- 3. The costs of the services to be provided by the Advisor and the structure of the Advisor's fees under the Advisory Agreement.
+- 2. The Fund's historical year-to-date performance and the overall performance of the Advisor.
+In assessing the quality of the portfolio management delivered by the Advisor, the Board reviewed the short-term and long-term performance of the Fund on both an absolute basis, and in comparison to its peer funds utilizing Lipper classifications. - The Board noted that the Fund's performance was in line or above its peer group median for all of the relevant periods. - 3.
+The costs of the services to be provided by the Advisor and the structure of the Advisor's fees under the Advisory Agreement.
 The Board noted that Perkins had contractually agreed to maintain an annual expense ratio of 2.00%.
 The Trustees noted that while the Fund's total expense ratio was above its peer group median, the contractual advisory fee was equal to the peer group median and was in line with the fees charged by the advisor to its other investment management clients.
-The Trustees stated that, as they had previously indicated, they would prefer to see a lower expense ratio for the Fund and thus would continue to monitor the Fund's expenses closely.
-In addition, the Trustees noted that as it related to the Fund's expense ratio, Perkins was able to recoup amounts it had previously paid (either in the form of fee waivers or fund subsidies), and determined that such recoupment was fair. - 4.
+The Trustees stated that, as they had previously indicated, they would continue to monitor the Fund's expenses closely as they determined the Advisor's ability to continue to subsidize the Fund's expenses. - 4.
 Economies of Scale.
 The Board also considered that economies of scale would be expected to be realized by the Advisor as the assets of the Fund grow.
 The Board noted that the Advisor has contractually agreed to reduce its advisory fees or reimburse expenses so that the Fund does not exceed its specified expense limitation.
 The Board concluded that there were no effective economies of scale to be shared with the Fund at current asset levels, but considered revisiting this issue in the future as circumstances changed and asset levels increased. - 5.
 The profits to be realized by the Advisor and its affiliates from their relationship with the Fund.
 The Board reviewed the Advisor's financial information and took into account both the direct benefits and the indirect benefits to the Advisor from advising the Fund.
 The Board considered the profitability to the Advisor from its relationship with the Fund and considered any additional benefits derived by the Advisor from its relationship with the Fund, particularly benefits received in exchange for "soft dollars" and the 12b-1 fees paid to the Advisor.
 After such review, the Board determined that the profitability to the Advisor with respect to the Advisory Agreement was not excessive, and that the Advisor had maintained adequate profit levels to support the services it provides to the Fund.